graijo/java-tutorial-for-beginners/README.md

 * Learned about ```StringBuffer``` and ```StringBuilder```

 ### Step 08: Introducing Wrapper Classes
+wrapper classes wrap primitive data type and gives an object appearance.
+Integer i1=new Integer(55); OR
+Integer i2=Inter.valueOf("55") OR Integer i3=Integer.valueOf(55)  <= this means we can pass string value as input from appn and then convert to Integer before operation.

 Each primitive type in Java has a corresponding built-in **wrapper class**.
 Wrapper classes are also immutable (As well as ```final```, more on this a little later).